damukles/elm-setup/vscode-windows.md

 ## Install Visual Studio Code

 Download and install Visual Studio Code from [code.visualstudio.com](https://code.visualstudio.com/download).
 Make sure to check "Add Open with Code action..." during Setup.
+This allows you to open the entire folder, where you're project is stored.

 ![alt text](/img/VSCodeInstall.png "Open with Code action")